Homegateway/SmartDeviceTemplate/SDT/schema3.0/docs/SDT Build System.md

 >BUILD SUCCESSFUL
 >Total time: 1 second

-Otherwise you most likely receive a stacktrace or some other error messages.
+Otherwise you most likely receive a stack trace or some other error messages.
 Search the output for the line *BUILD FAILED*.
-Above this line you will find some helpful hints for the filename and line number on which the error occured (here: file *mseeb.xml* on line 66) and a reason:
+Above this line you will find some helpful hints for the filename and line number on which the error occurred (here: file *mseeb.xml* on line 66) and a reason:

->[schemavalidate] /Users/someone/Sources/git/RWD050/SDT/schema/test/mseeb.xml:66:18: cvc-elt.1: Cannot find the declaration of element 'Domain'.
+>[schemavalidate] /Users/someone/Sources/git/SmartDeviceTemplate/SDT/schema/test/mseeb.xml:66:18: cvc-elt.1: Cannot find the declaration of element 'Domain'.
 >BUILD FAILED

 ---